 Abstract.
 The representation of groundwater processes is simplified in most regional climate models (RCMs), potentially leading to biases in simulated heat waves.
-Here, we introduce This paper introduces a unique dataset from the regional Terrestrial Systems Modelling Platform (TSMP) forced by Max Planck Institute Earth System Model at Low Resolution (MPI-ESM-LR) boundary conditions for a historical time span in the context of dynamical downscaling of global climate models (GCMs) for
+Here, we introduce a unique dataset from the regional Terrestrial Systems Modelling Platform (TSMP) forced by Max Planck Institute Earth System Model at Low Resolution (MPI-ESM-LR) boundary conditions for a historical time span in the context of dynamical downscaling of global climate models (GCMs) for climate change studies.

-- 5 climate change studies.
-TSMP explicitly represents 3D subsurface and groundwater hydrodynamics dynamics together with overland flow, closing the water and energy cycle from the bedrock to the top of the atmosphere.
-We perform an analysis of By comparing summer heat events statistics (i.e. a series of consecutive days with a near-surface temperature exceeding the 90th percentile ) for the historical time period 1976-2005 relative to of the reference period1961-1990 in a TSMP elimate change scenario control run.
-For comparison, the analysis is repeated for an ensemble of ) from TSMP and those from - 10 GCM-RCM simulations with simplified groundwater dynamics from the Coordinated Regional Climate Downscaling Experiment initiative (CORDEX) for the European domain (EURO-CORDEX), we aim to improve the understanding of how 3D groundwater dynamics affect regional heat events over Europe.
+- 5 TSMP explicitly represents 3D subsurface and groundwater hydrodynamics together with overland flow, closing the water and energy cycle from the bedrock to the top of the atmosphere.
+We perform an analysis of summer heat events (i.e. a series of consecutive days with a near-surface temperature exceeding the 90th percentile) for the historical time period 1976-2005 relative to the reference period 1961-1990 in a TSMP climate change scenario control run.
+For comparison, the analysis is repeated for an ensemble of GCM-RCM simulations with simplified groundwater dynamics from the Coordinated Regional - 10 Climate Downscaling Experiment initiative for the European domain (EURO-CORDEX).

-The analysis is carried out for 1976-2005 relative to the 1961-1990 period.
-While our results show that TSMP simulates heat events consistently with the CORDEX ensemble, there are some systematic differences that we attribute to the representation of
+While our results show that TSMP simulates heat events consistently with the CORDEX ensemble, there are some systematic differences that we attribute to the representation of groundwater in TSMP.
+Compared to the CORDEX ensemble, TSMP simulates lower means and lower interannual variability in the number of hot days (i.e., days with a near-surface temperature exceeding the 90th percentile) on average over Europe.
+The decadal change in the number of hot days is also lower in TSMP.

-- 15 groundwater in TSMP.
-Compared to the CORDEX ensemble, TSMP simulates lower means and lower interannual variability in the number of hot days (i.e., days with a near-surface temperature exceeding the 90th percentile of the reference period) on average over Europe.
-The decadal change in the number of hot days is also lower in TSMP than on average in the CORDEX ensemble.
+- 15 than on average in the CORDEX ensemble.
 TSMP systematically simulates fewer heat waves (i.e., heat events lasting 6 days or more) compared to the CORDEX ensemble, moreover, they are less intense.
-Southern Europe is particularly sensitive to groundwater coupling, while Scandinavia - 20 is the least sensitive.
-Therefore, an explicit representation of groundwater dynamics in RCMs may be a key in bias reduction reducing the bias in simulated duration and intensity of heat waves, especially in Southern Europe.
-The results emphasise the importance of groundwater coupling in long-term regional climate simulations and potential implications for climate change projections.
+Southern Europe is particularly sensitive to groundwater coupling, while Scandinavia is the least sensitive.
+Therefore, an explicit representation of groundwater in RCMs may be a key in bias reduction in simulated duration and intensity of heat waves, especially in Southern Europe.
+The results emphasise the importance of groundwater coupling in long-term regional climate simulations and potential implications for - 20 climate change projections.